evgenyneu/Cosmos/README.md

 cosmosView.settings.filledBorderColor = UIColor.orange
 ```

 ## Supplying images for the stars

-One can supply custom images for the stars, both in the Storyboard and from code.
+By default Cosmos draws the stars from array of points.
+Alternatively, one can supply custom images for the stars, both in the Storyboard and from code.

 #### From the Storyboard